shanegibney/donorsChooseCIproject2/README.md

 The project uses the Python Flask framework

-* Uses the DonorsChhose API to graph total recent funding by state in the USA for completes proposals
+* Uses the DonorsChoose API to graph total recent funding by state in the USA for completes proposals

 * Generates a bar chart, pie chart and table for the data